ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 blocking access to the requested domain (e.g., malware).
 If the host component {{?RFC3986}}
 of an HTTP URL is blocked, the network security device (e.g., Customer Premises Equipment (CPE) or firewall) presents a block page instead of the HTTP response from the content provider hosting that domain.
-This works succesfully with HTTP.
+This works successfully with HTTP.
 <br/><br/>
   If this is an HTTPS URL, the network security device attempts to serve the block page over HTTPS.
 In order to return a block page over HTTPS, the network security device uses a locally generated root certificate and corresponding key pair.
 The local root certificate is